 By definition, E. Buckthorn is an invasive, non-native species It outs competes our native plants for space.
 So you might be wondering, are our native plants just wimpy and unable to hold their ground?
 No, this isn’t the case.
 What happened in this case is that E. Buckthorn was commonly planted in fencerows when it was first introduced in our area in the late 1800s to keep cattle in specified fields.
 While some large native trees were left, there were next to no natural areas kept fully intact.
 When grazing pastures and orchards were abandoned, E. Buckthorn were among the most common plants remaining, enabling birds to seed them across our landscape.
 As such, this plant has taken our over natural areas.

-A friend and neighbour on my street inspired this article.
+Glenn, a friend and neighbour on my street inspired this article.
 He reminded me that a weed is really an unwanted plant, or one for which we haven’t yet found or identified a use.
 I find this wholeheartedly true.
 While I have reverence for E. Buckthorn, there is a proper place for it.
 It turns out it is sorely needed in England, where a species of butterfly (Brimestone Butterfly – below) is in decline, astonishingly and ironically because E. Buckthorn is vanishing from their countryside!
 Yes human induced landscape changes everywhere are having large ripple effects causing extinctions and inducing climate change.
 One sure fire way to mitigate these trends are to get ‘In the Zone’ (www.inthezonegardens.ca) and plant one or more native plants on your private landscape.

 A slightly modified version of this appears in the Wortley Villager Magazine, September Issue.